Culture of Montenegro: Folk dances

 The traditional folk dance is a circle dance called kolo, which is common among Montenegrins, Serbs and Macedonians.
 It is a collective dance, where a group of people (usually several dozen, at the very least three) hold each other by the hands or around the waist dancing, forming a circle (hence the name), semicircle or spiral.
 It is called Oro (or the "Eagle dance") in Montenegro.
 Similar circle dances also exist in other cultures of the region.

 Epic songs

 Montenegrins' long-standing history of struggle for freedom and independence is invariably linked with strong traditions of oral epic poetry.
-Traditionally, they are delivered to the audience accompanied by the music produced by a gusle, a one-string instrument played by the story-teller (guslar), who sings or recites the stories of heroes and battles in decasyllabic verse.
+Traditionally, they are delivered to the audience accompanied by the music produced by a gusle, a one-string instrument played by the storyteller (guslar), who sings or recites the stories of heroes and battles in decasyllabic verse.
 Historically, these songs have had an immense motivational power over the population.
 The guslars commanded almost as much respect as the best of warriors, as they were as much the authors, thus history writers, as they were interpreters.
 Presently, these traditions are somewhat livelier in the northern parts of the country (also shared with people in eastern Herzegovina, western Serbia, and central Dalmatia).